 • 80 Sappho, a main-belt asteroid

-• The Eighty (Vichy France), French parliamentarians who opposed the dissolution of the Third Republic
+• The Eighty (Vichy France), a group of French parliamentarians who opposed the dissolution of the Third Republic

 Business is the practice of making one's living or making money by producing or buying and selling products (such as goods and services).
 It is also "any activity or enterprise entered into for profit."

-Corporations are distinct from with sole proprietors and partnerships.
-They are separate legal entities and provide limited liability for their owners and members.
-They are subject to corporate tax rates.
-They are also more complicated and expensive to set up, but offer more protection and benefits for the owners and members.
+Corporations are distinct from sole proprietors and partnerships.
+Corporations are separate and unique legal entities from their shareholders; as such they provide limited liability for their owners and members.
+Corporations are subject to corporate tax rates.
+Corporations are also more complicated, expensive to set up, along with the mandatory reporting of quarterly or annual financial information to the national (or state) securities commissions or company registers, but offer more protection and benefits for the owners and shareholders.

-Fiber or fibre (British English; from Latin: fibra) is a natural or artificial substance that is significantly longer than it is wide.
+Fiber (spelled fibre in British English; from Latin: fibra) is a natural or artificial substance that is significantly longer than it is wide.
 Fibers are often used in the manufacture of other materials.
 The strongest engineering materials often incorporate fibers, for example carbon fiber and ultra-high-molecular-weight polyethylene.

 Synthetic fibers can often be produced very cheaply and in large amounts compared to natural fibers, but for clothing natural fibers have some benefits, such as comfort, over their synthetic counterparts.